-No official or employee shall solicit, demand, accept or agree to accept from another person anything of a pecuniary value for or because of any official action taken or to be taken or which could be taken or any legal duty, to be performed or which could be performed by such official or employee.
+No official or employee shall solicit, demand, accept, or agree to accept from another person anything of a value for or because of any official action taken or to be taken or which could be taken or any legal duty, to be performed or which could be performed by such official or employee.

 No official or employee shall, beyond the scope of such public position, disclose confidential information gained by reason of such public position nor shall an official or employee otherwise use such information for personal gain or benefit.

-No officer or employee, in the course of his public responsibilities, shall use the granting of sexual favors as a condition, either explicit or implicit, for an individual's favorable treatment by the City.
+No officer or employee, in the course of his or her public responsibilities, shall use the granting of sexual favors as a condition, either explicit or implicit, for an individual's favorable treatment by the City.

-In any case where a person has a statutory responsibility with respect to action or nonaction on any matter in which he may have a personal or private interest and there is no provision for the delegation of such responsibility to another person, nor is there any provision for the designation of another person to take action or to refrain from taking action, the person may exercise responsibility with respect to such matter, provided that he promptly, after becoming aware of such personal or private interest, files a written statement with the City Council fully disclosing the personal or private interest and explaining why it is not possible to delegate responsibility for the matter to another person.
+In any case where a person has a statutory responsibility with respect to action or inaction on any matter in which he or she may have a personal or private interest and there is no provision for the delegation of such responsibility to another person, nor is there any provision for the designation of another person to take action or refrain from taking action, the person may exercise responsibility with respect to such matter, provided that he or she promptly, after becoming aware of such personal or private interest, files a written statement with the City Council fully disclosing the personal or private interest and explaining why it is not possible to delegate responsibility for the matter to another person.

 Any person being awarded a contract with the City in excess of $5,000 shall execute such documents as may be required by the City and shall represent that no person has been retained to solicit or secure the contract with the City upon an agreement or understanding for a commission, percentage, brokerage or contingent fee, excepting for bona fide employees, bona fide established commercial agencies maintained by the person representing the contracting party for the purpose of securing business.

-There is hereby established a Board of Ethics for the City of Lewes consisting of five members, residents of the City, appointed by the Mayor and confirmed by a majority vote of all the elected members of the City Council.
-Neither the Mayor nor any member of the City Council nor any employee of the City shall be a member of the Board of Ethics.
+There is hereby established a Board of Ethics for the City of Lewes consisting of five members, residents of the City, appointed by the Mayor and confirmed by a majority vote of all the members of the City Council.
+Neither the Mayor nor any other member of the City Council nor any employee of the City shall be a member of the Board of Ethics.

 Each member of the Board of Ethics shall be appointed for a term of three years; provided, however, that upon the original appointments, one member shall be appointed for a term of one year; two members for a term of two years; two members for a term of three years.
 Each member shall be eligible for reappointment and may be removed from office during the term thereof for neglect of duty, gross misconduct in office or for a violation of this chapter.

-The Board shall elect from among its own number a Chairman and a Secretary, each of whom shall serve for a period of one year or until their respective successors have been duly appointed and qualified.
+The Board shall elect from among its own number a Chair and a Secretary, each of whom shall serve for a period of one year or until their respective successors have been duly appointed and qualified.
 Any vacancy among the members of the Board shall be filled in the same manner as the original appointment and shall be for the remainder of the unexpired term.

-The Board shall meet upon the call of its Chairman or upon a written request by a majority of the members of the Board.
+The Board shall meet upon the call of its Chair or upon a written request by a majority of the members of the Board.
 The Board shall adopt rules for the conduct of its meetings and for the holding of hearings.
 A majority of the Board shall constitute a quorum for the transaction of any business; provided, however, that the affirmative vote of three members is required for the conduct of any disciplinary hearing or for the imposing of any sanctions.

-The Chairman shall preside at all meetings.
+The Chair shall preside at all meetings.
 The Secretary shall maintain the books and records of the Board and shall keep and maintain a complete set of minutes of all meetings and hearings conducted by the Board.